ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 <summary><b>(Click to expand)</b></summary>

 ### Overview

-The final task consolidated the findings from the entire investigation and reviewed each phase of the Cyber Kill Chain to produce a comprehensive summary for executive reporting and process improvement.
+Here I consolidated my findings from the entire investigation and reviewed each phase of the Cyber Kill Chain to produce a comprehensive summary for executive reporting and process improvement.

 ### Findings / Analysis
 | Phase | Evidence | Indicators |